 Whether you’re giving feedback after watching some commercials or letting people study your brainwaves while you sleep, there are scores of social and medical researchers out there that welcome college students with open arms.
 That’s not to say you should embrace every opportunity, but new products need testers and there are plenty of low-level trials you can participate in.
 Start with the U.S. government’s official clinical trial website, then try contacting local hospitals or companies directly.
 And college campuses are often full of students and professors hosting research, so look on your school’s website for these opportunities too.

 You and all five of your roommates have a not-so-healthy affinity for soda.
 First, maybe switch to diet?
 Second, turn all those empties into a healthy chunk of change by bringing (rinsed!) cans and bottles to your local recycling center.
-If you alone drink two cans per day everyday, at an average 5 cents per can, you could have over $35 at the end of the year, enough for a few weeks of laundry--or a steak dinner.
+If you alone drink two cans per day everyday, at an average 5 cents per can, you could have more than $35 at the end of the year, enough for a few weeks of laundry—or a steak dinner.

 Short of selling a kidney on the black market, there are plenty of ways you can pick up some quick cash: Walking your neighbor’s dogs.
 Moonlighting at a local call center.
+Tutoring classmates.
 Being a secret shopper.
 Freelancing small writing projects.
-If it’s not going to cut into your study time--or your dignity--give it a shot!
+If it’s not going to cut into your study time—or your dignity—give it a shot!